maplibre/maplibre/AI_POLICY.md

 ## Handling Violations

-If a maintainer judges that a contribution doesn't comply with this policy, they should paste the following response:
+If a maintainer judges that a contribution doesn't comply with this policy, they may paste the following response:

 ```md
 This PR doesn't appear to comply with our policy on LLM usage